lecbe/flexible-gatsby/content/blog/10-tips-to-improve-image-of-esports-player/index.md

 ---
-title: 10 Tips to improve the image of the esports player
+title: '10 Tips to improve the image of the esports player'
 date: 2019-09-12 00:00:00 +0300
 description: I went to the big computer room and got this answer
 img: # Add image post (optional)